-We now add the \lq second phase' to our reference scenario, considering the joint impact of vaccination policies and control strategies during the second year of the pandemic.
+} We now add the \lq second phase' of our reference scenario, considering the joint impact of vaccination policies and control strategies during the second year of the pandemic.
 Recall from Sec. \ref{subsec:priority} that we focus on two extreme vaccine prioritization policies: Most Vulnerable First (MVF) and Most Social First (MSF).

-We will consider a single type of vaccine, to be administered in two doses separated by a variable interval of $\Delta$ days.
-By so doing we address an issue raised in some countries (e.g., the UK) when vaccines started to be available for mass distribution, i.e., whether it is better to follow the recommended protocol ($\Delta = 21$ days) or to give one dose to the largest possible population, before going on with the second dose.
-In our investigation, the vaccination rate is assumed to be constant, and such that the entire population can receive two doses after 9 months (270 days).
-Therefore, the above policy, according to which the first dose is initially administered to the entire population, corresponds to choosing $\Delta = 135$ days.
+We will consider a single type of vaccine to be administered in two doses separated by a variable interval of $\Delta$ days.
+In this way, we can address an issue raised in some countries, e.g., the UK, when vaccines started to be available for mass distribution, i.e., whether it is better to follow the recommended protocol ($\Delta = 21$ days) or to give one dose to the largest possible population, before administering the second dose.
+The latter policy, which aims at partially immunizing a vast portion of the population, corresponds to choosing $\Delta = 135$ days.
+In our investigation, we assume the vaccination rate to be constant and such that the entire population can receive two doses after 9 months (270 days).

-Note that no vaccine is available during the first year (first phase).
-For a better comparison between our two control strategies, we initially start the system at the equilibrium point ($I^*,H^*,T^*$), disregarding the transient needed to reach such equilibrium.\footnote{A comprehensive analysis of the full scenario comprising also the initial transient will be presented later in Sec. \ref{Sect:finalresults}.} Under HT strategy, we assume that control is always determined by the occupation of regular hospitals, rather than ICU, by properly setting the ratio $T_{\max}/H_{\max}$.
-Moreover, note that parameters of the HT strategy can be tuned to achieve the desired number $I^*$ of infected people at the beginning of the pandemic.
+No vaccine is available during the first year (first phase).
+To better compare our two control strategies, we initially start the system at the equilibrium point ($I^*,H^*,T^*$), disregarding the transient needed to reach such equilibrium.\footnote{A comprehensive analysis of the complete scenario also comprising the initial transient will be presented later in Sec. \ref{Sect:finalresults}.} Under the HT strategy, we assume that control is always determined by the occupation of regular hospitals, rather than ICU, by adequately setting the ratio $T_{\max}/H_{\max}$.
+Moreover, note that the parameters of the HT strategy can be tuned to achieve the desired number $I^*$ of infected people at the beginning of the pandemic.
 This allows us to compare the trade-offs achievable by our two control policies.
-At last, we consider two different values for the efficacy ratio between the first and the second dose, $\mathsf{VE}^{1}/\mathsf{VE}^{2}\in\{0.3,0.6\}$, while keeping fixed the efficacy of the second dose $\mathsf{VE}^{2}=0.9$.